skip to Main Content

 - Review organizational elements to ensure the reader can find, understand, and act on necessary information.

-- Address gaps in arguments, narrative, plot, internal story logic.
+- Address gaps in arguments, narrative, and elements of story.

 - Address flow of ideas, logic, scenes, transitions, narrative arc.

 - Correct all errors in grammar, spelling, punctuation, and usage.

 - Flag any major issues that should probably still be considered.